-A) Understand materials, components and processes for a given product.B) Investigate a given engineered product using disassembly techniques.C) Plan the manufacture and safely reproduce/inspect/test a given engineered component.
+- A) Understand materials, components and processes for a given product. - B) Investigate a given engineered product using disassembly techniques. - C) Plan the manufacture and safely reproduce/inspect/test a given engineered component.
 Component 3- Responding to an Engineering Brief.

-(GLH 48 External Assessment)

-This external Component provides the main synoptic assessment for the qualification.
+(GLH 48 External Assessment) This external Component provides the main synoptic assessment for the qualification.
 Component 3 builds directly on Components 1 and 2 but enables learning to be brought together and related to a real-life situation.
 Learners will apply developed skills in problem solving, design and communication to enable them to respond to engineering briefs.

-Beyond This Course

-This course provides an opportunity for students to make an informed decision on a career in a specific trade, possibly through a modern apprenticeship or further study at QEGS Sixth Form or a Further Education establishment.
+Beyond This Course This course provides an opportunity for students to make an informed decision on a career in a specific trade, possibly through a modern apprenticeship or further study at QEGS Sixth Form or a Further Education establishment.
 This course also provides an excellent grounding in skills required to compliment a University Degree in Engineering and also those of related subjects such as Dentisry and Architecture as the practical content and skillsets learned are well suited to support the learner through their subject at this level.

-The qualification is equivalent to 1 GCSE.

-7

-- L1 Pass 3

-- L2 Pass 4

-- L2 Merit 5/6

-- L2 Distinction

-About the engineering sector

-The UK is regarded as a world leader in engineering, which covers a wide range of exciting and rapidly developing areas such as renewable energy, space ,low carbon, aerospace, automotive, agri-food and bioscience.
+The qualification is equivalent to 1 GCSE. • ٠ L1 Pass 3 • L2 Pass 4 • L2 Merit 5/6 • L2 Distinction 7 About the engineering sector The UK is regarded as a world leader in engineering, which covers a wide range of exciting and rapidly developing areas such as renewable energy, space ,low carbon, aerospace, automotive, agri-food and bioscience.
 People with engineering skills are always in demand.
 (Between 2010 and 2020, engineering companies are projected to have 2.74 million job openings).

-Engineering at QEGS

-At QEGS we are particularly keen to promote this new engineering course to our female students as the engineering sector clearly recognises that many of their best engineers within their industry are female.
+Engineering at QEGS At QEGS we are particularly keen to promote this new engineering course to our female students as the engineering sector clearly recognises that many of their best engineers within their industry are female.
 Female engineers within major engineering organisations are fast tracked to senior managerial roles of responsibility.

-CONTACT: Mr S Phipps - Curriculum Leader | E-mail: phipps@qegs.email

-ents and learning aims:

-The Pearson BTEC Tech Award in Engineering is available at QEGS as a Level 1/2 qualification.
-The course consists For your information our awarding body is Pearson: https://qualifications.pearson. com/en/qualifications/btec-tech- awards/engineering.html
+For your information our awarding body is Pearson: https://qualifications.pearson.com/en/qualifications/btec-tech-awards/engineering.html